-The mass of an integral ISOFIX Child Restraint System (1-Size Child Restraint System included) combined with the mass of the largest child intended to use the Child Restraint System shall not exceed 33 [or 37]kg.
+The mass of an integral ISOFIX Child Restraint System ( Size Child Restraint System included) combined with the mass of the largest child intended to use the Child Restraint System shall not exceed 33 kg.
+This mass limit is also applicable for "Specific vehicle ISOFIX" Child Restraint Systems.